 The paper is written in an over-concise manner and relies heavily on tricky manipulation of binomial coefficients.
 I spent several days figuring out all the details, so I thought it would be nice to have the commentary online, should someone ever need help on the paper.

 My first problem was the transformation of equation (1.7) into equation (1.9).
-The quantities are probabilities of matrices with at least
+The quantities

 0-lines (columns or rows), the equation (1.6) is the inclusion—exclusion principle and the equation (1.7) follows from an analysis of matrices with